arathunku/gulp-translator/README.md

 # Gulp Translator
-> Almost like string replace but with using locales.
+> Almost like string replace but using locales

 ## Usage